 - No person shall start or maintain, or cause to be started or maintained, any fire on any public property, park, parkway recreation area, open space, street, or public way, unless confined within a fireplace or grill permanently erected by the city for such purpose.
 No person shall place, erect, build, or construct a fireplace, stove, or other fire container in any public property, park, parkway, recreation area, open space, or public way, except pursuant to a written permit from the city manager, pursuant to section 5-4-10, B.R.C.
 1981.

 - All firewood and charcoal to be used in a permanent fireplace or grill on site must be furnished by the person(s) reserving the facility.
-Due to the fact that open flames are prohibited unless confined within a fireplace or grill permanently erected by the city for such purpose, fuel containers used to heat warming/chafing dishes may be allowed if approved with the facility use agreement and if no fire bans are in place at the time of the event.
+Due to the fact that open flames are prohibited unless confined within a fireplace or grill permanently erected by the city for such purpose, fuel containers used to heat warming/chafing dishes are also not permitted.
 Fireplaces and associated grills must be left in a clean condition, and fires must be fully extinguished and cold before leaving the area.
 Collecting wood or creating ground fires is strictly prohibited.

 - Please note: Fire bans may be in effect at any time that prohibit fires or ignition sources of any type, including what has been allowed in a permit.
 Check the Boulder County Fire Restrictions page in advance of the event for any fire bans.

 - Facilities must be left in a clean and orderly condition.
 Tables and other equipment must be replaced in their original location.
 Additional chairs, tables or equipment will not be furnished by OSMP.
 For enclosed facilities, windows and doors must be closed and locked.
 Applicant will be required to pay for all damages, loss and costs associated with excessive clean up.